You can glean a lot from a culture by how it remembers its dead.

 “If you come near his tomb late at night, you will see Faliero’s headless body wandering,” Giandrea observed.
 “His disembodied voice begs for strangers to tell him where to find his skull, which is the only thing that can bring him rest.”

 She took a reverent pause as we contemplated this.
 Then Giandrea blurted, “But for God’s sake, if you see him, don’t tell him where the head is!
 He disgraced our city for centuries!
 He doesn’t deserve your help!
 Let him wander!
 Let him wander!”

 The last stop involved a similar story about a Byzantine salt trader who’d been turned into marble because he was cheating widows out of money.
 The trader’s tale ended with another emphatic command from Giandrea to not lend assistance to the suffering spirit.

 I realized that Venetians take a certain pride in the perpetual punishments inflicted on their ghosts – and they never let a lapse of sympathy on their own part ruin some exquisite cycles of torture.
 In California, we’re sure that our wandering dead are failed dreamers; in Venice, they’re worried that theirs are escaping schemers.
 Perhaps it’s the difference between a non-indigenous culture that’s only existed for 172 years and a water-bound fortress city that has endured for fifteen hundred.
 As bad as things can seem in California sometimes, the empathy embedded deep in our ghost stories suggest that we’re still very much in our dreaming phase.

-Scott Thomas Anderson is also the host of the ‘Drinkers with Writing Problems’ podcast.
+Scott Thomas Anderson also writes and produces the documentary podcast series on travel and culture, ‘Drinkers with Writing Problems’